-- With approval of the academic unit offering the degree, a student may apply up to a total of 12 credit hours of 3000-level and/or 4000-level courses that carry graduate credit to a master's degree requiring 36 or fewer hours. - For any master's degree requiring more than 36 credit hours, a student may apply up to one-third of the total credit hours required for the degree, but no more than 15 credit hours of 3000-level and/or 4000-level courses to the degree.
+- With approval of the academic unit offering the degree, a student may apply up to a total of 12 credit hours of 4000-level courses that carry graduate credit to a master's degree requiring 36 or fewer hours. - For any master's degree requiring more than 36 credit hours, a student may apply up to onethird of the total credit hours required for the degree (up to a maximum of 15 credit hours) of 4000-level courses.